Categories

 The Carbon Literacy Project

-The Carbon Literacy Project is a fantastic Manchester-based initiative.
-They aim to educate people on the need for change in this area, then to equip and empower them to do things differently.
+The Carbon Literacy Project aims to educate people on the need for change in this area, then to equip and empower them to do things differently.
 They award CLO status (Carbon Literate Organisation) to companies who have a demonstrable commitment to sustainability and a Carbon Literacy training programme in place for their team.
 Any organisation of any size can apply.
 We are a silver CLO, but there are also bronze, gold and platinum tiers.

 I took a Carbon Literacy course while working for the BBC, and it opened my eyes to a lot of things.
 It made me realise where we’re headed as a planet.
 How fast we’re getting there.
 What we can do to try and turn things around.
-Since founding Studio 91 Media, I decided to go for CLO Silver status as a company.
+Studio 91 Media has been a CLO since 2019, almost since the very beginning of the company.
 As part of that, we’ve made a number of commitments as outlined below.

 What are we doing differently?

 An important part of being a Carbon Literate Organisation is committing to training staff.
-Thanks to a partnership of broadcasters called the albert consortium, training is available to production companies for free.
-As our team grows, we will aim for any new starters to be certified Carbon Literate within 6 months of joining.
-And when reviewing team members’ performance, we will follow up on the actions pledged in their CL training and support them to fulfil these pledges in any way we can.
+All our current team are trained, and new starters are certified Carbon Literate within 6 months of joining.
+We’re part of the Better Business Network, so their CL training is included in our membership.
+When reviewing team members’ performance, we follow up on the actions pledged in their training and support them to fulfil these pledges in any way we can.

 What’s next?